lynnlangit/gcp-for-bioinformatics/1_Files_&_Data/SQL-queries/SQLQuestions.md

 [![Select-From](/1_Files_&_Data/SQL-concept-graphics/select-from.png)]()

-Q1a: Write a SQL query to return the names of experiments performed by Tommy Student
+Q1a: Write a SQL query to return the names of experiments performed by Tommy Student.
     - GCP BigQuery DATASET: `gcp-for-bioinformatics.sql_genomics_examples.experiments`
     - TABLE: `experiments`

     - SQL Pattern:

         SELECT <column1>
-        FROM <table1> AS t1
+        FROM <table1>
-        WHERE t1.<column1> = <'stringValue'>
+        WHERE <column1> = <'stringValue'>

-Q1b: Write a SQL query to return the names of experiments performed by Tommy Student after Jan 1, 2004
+Q1b: Write a SQL query to return the names of experiments performed by Tommy Student after Jan 1, 2004.
+Rename the referenced table name to "expermients" using the SQL `AS` keyword in the `FROM` clause.

     - SQL Pattern: